 Getting an Illinois Motorcycle License as a New Resident

 If you have an out-of-state motorbike endorsement or license and move to Illinois, then you can use your credentials for 90 days or until they expire.
 Before this period elapses, you will need to visit the SOS in order to apply for an Illinois license.

 In most cases, out-of-state motorcycle endorsements are recognized and you will not need to take a skills exam in order to get a license in Illinois.
 However, you may want to familiarize yourself with the Motorcycle Operator Manual, as knowledge tests may be required for new residents.
 At any rate, you will need to pay the fee for a new driver’s license with the correct classification for riding a motorcycle.

 If you are younger than 18 years of age, then you must take a motorcycle class in IL before you are eligible to apply for a license.
 Motorcycle classes are recommended no matter what your age is because they make you a safer and more confident rider.
 Even if you are not required to take a course, it is beneficial to sign up anyway due to the fact that you can waive your skills test if you are older than 18 years of age.
 Certificates are valid for one year, after which time you will need to retake the class or take a skills test in order to get your license.

 Under Illinois law, motorcycle safety classes must be provided at no cost, but you may be required to pay a nominal registration fee that you are entitled to receive back after completing the class.
 To enroll, you must:

 - Be 16 years of age or older.

-- Have completed a standard driver education course and enrolled in a rider’s safety course, if younger than 18 years of age.
+- Have permission from your parents if younger than 18 years of age.